phillymesh/lora-antenna-notes/README.md

 * SWR < 3 AVOID (could cause radio damage)

 I personally like to use antennas with < 2.0 SWR.

+## Gain

+A lot of people assume the higher gain of an antenna the better, but this is not true.
+To put it into simple terms:

+* A gain of 1 dBi is a bit like a sphere around the antenna, with the signal radiating equally in every direction.
+* A gain of 3 dBi has the signal coming out at a 120 degree angle, creating a bit of a donut shape.
+* A gain of 6 dBi has the signal coming out at a 60 degree angle, creating slightly flatter but wider donut
+* A gain of 9 dbI has the signal coming out at a 30 degree angle, creating an even flatter and wider donut
+* Higher gains often cause really strange and undesirable radiation patterns, having lobes shoot off in strange directions.

+The tradeoff is that lower dBi antennas will radiate power in more directions but at an overall lower distance.
+3 dBi antennas may be good for a dense city while 6 dBi antennas may be good for a more suburban setting, and 9 dBi antennas are better for a very flat environment.

 ## 915MHz Test Results Summary